sawyerWeld/GameTheoryNotes/Week_12/problem_set_12.md

 True or false: The second price auction has a price of anarchy of 1.0 for the case of private values (i.e. it is always efficient in every Nash equilibrium).

 - PoA is unbounded in a second-price auction.
 Consider two bidders A and B. There is an equilibrium where A bids 0 and B 1 (given that B's valuation is actually 1).
 Truthfulness is a weakly dominant strategy, not a strongly dominant one.
+False.

 ### #7